jakev/sefcontext-parser/README.md

 Usage
 -----
-There are two ways to use this project: by importing into your current project, or by running the `sefparse` utility from the command-line.
+There are two ways to use this project: by importing it into your current project, or by running the `sefparse` utility from the command-line.
 Using `sefparse` is straightforward and can be used as follows:

     adb pull /file_contexts.bin
     sefparse file_contexts.bin